-HD.EP.0009.1.C
+HD.EP.0009.1.A

-- MRI Brain without and with contrast (CPT[®] 70553) OR MRI Brain without contrast (CPT[®] 70551) for: - Evaluation of new onset seizures - Refractory or drug resistant seizures - Change in the type of seizure - If CT Head was performed for an initial evaluation for new onset seizure, MRI (as described above) is indicated for additional evaluation - Follow-up MRI Brain with "Epilepsy Protocol" is supported. - · Repeat imaging at discretion of the neurologist - MRI Brain without and with contrast (CPT[®] 70553) OR MRI Brain without contrast (CPT[®] 70551) OR CT Head without contrast (CPT[®] 70450)1 - CT Head without contrast (CPT[®] 70450) for: - Evaluation of structural findings in seizure etiologies that contain dystrophic calcifications, such as with oligodendrogliomas and tuberous sclerosis. - Acute setting of seizure evaluation - CT Head (contrast as requested) (CPT[®]70450, CPT[®]70460 OR CPT[®]70470) when: - MRI is contraindicated - Request is urgent - For Seizure and/or Altered Mental Status associated with Head Trauma, see Head Trauma (HD-13.1) - 3D T1 and/or FLAIR sequences are useful in improving lesion detection for the diagnosis and monitoring of epilepsy.
-3D T1 and FLAIR sequences do not require an additional CPT[®] for 3D rendering (CPT[®] 76377).12
+- MRI Brain without and with contrast (CPT[®] 70553) OR MRI Brain without contrast (CPT[®] 70551) for: - Evaluation of new onset seizures - Refractory or drug resistant seizures - New neurologic deficit or no return to previous neurologic baseline1 - Change in the type of seizure - If CT Head was performed for an initial evaluation for new onset seizure, MRI (as described above) is indicated for additional evaluation - Follow-up MRI Brain with "Epilepsy Protocol" is supported. - Repeat imaging at discretion of the neurologist or neurosurgeon, or any provider in consultation with a neurologist or neurosurgeon. - MRI Brain without and with contrast (CPT[®] 70553) OR MRI Brain without contrast (CPT[®] 70551) OR CT Head without contrast (CPT[®] 70450)1 - CT Head without contrast (CPT[®] 70450) for: - Evaluation of structural findings in seizure etiologies that contain dystrophic calcifications, such as with oligodendrogliomas and tuberous sclerosis. - Acute setting of seizure evaluation - CT Head (contrast as requested) (CPT[®]70450, CPT[®]70460 OR, CPT[®]70470) when: - MRI is contraindicated - Request is urgent - For Seizure and/or Altered Mental Status associated with Head Trauma, see Head Trauma (HD-13.1) - 3D T1 and/or FLAIR sequences are useful in improving lesion detection for the diagnosis and monitoring of epilepsy.
+3D T1 and FLAIR sequences do not require an additional CPT[®] for 3D rendering (CPT[®] 76376 and CPT[®] 76377).12